briangonzalez/alfred-messages/README.md

 or...

-Grab the [latest release](https://github.com/briangonzalez/alfred-messages/releases) rom Github.
+Grab the [latest release](https://github.com/briangonzalez/alfred-messages/releases) from Github.

 ## Usage